Koboo/hytale-pluginmanifest/README.md

     addDefaultRepositories = true // Defaults to true

     // Disables the generation of the manifest.json
-    // Mainly used to test purposes
+    // Disables the ability to run a server from within the ide
-    disableManifestGeneration = false // Defaults to false
+    // Mainly used for library-, instead of plugin-development isServerPlugin = true // Defaults to true

     // Configuration for your client installation detection clientInstallation {